jamesyoung/statechannels/README.md

 james desposits 5 eth directly to smart contract

-this triggers hub to collateralize channel with 5 eth

 james invokes `POST /clicks/james` API

 hub receives the request with signed message from james